liuruiyang/Demo/readme.txt

 I changed it third more.

-I changed it on develop branch.
+I changed it on develop branch on master.